SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Voluntary Movement_Vandergrift.md

 primary motor cortex = M1
 - 3 long sulci will dead-end to make some motor cortexes and strips.
 - motor cortex comes down into the lateral and sylvian fissures,a nd will be a closed loop gyrus, wrapping around at the bottom .
-- will be **populated with BETZ cells!!!** -
+- ==will be **populated with BETZ cells!!!** -==
 	- largest neuron
 	- layer V
 	- 10% of Primary cortex output to hte spinal cord
 	- **they're just rlly big pyramidal cells, with huge dendrites + long axons**
-	- 5th layer of cortical mantle but only make up 10% of layer V of the primary motor cortex that would project to the spinal cord. only a small amount though.
+	- ==5th layer of cortical mantle but only make up 10% of layer V of the primary motor cortex that would project to the spinal cord. only a small amount though.==
 - agranular = lacks the layer IV
 - sulci + gyri individual but preserved
 - somatotopical organization - homunculus -